 All persons are entitled to a dignified death, but directly killing patients (euthanasia) or assisting in their suicide is an affront to human dignity, regardless of poor quality of life, pain, or survival expectancy.

-Euthanasia is the direct killing of a person, usually by injecting a lethal substance and is currently legal in several developed nations including:
+Euthanasia is the direct killing of a person, usually by injecting a lethal substance and is currently legal in several places including:

 No. Physician-assisted suicide refers to the physician providing the means for death, most often with a prescription.
 The patient, not the physician, will ultimately administer the lethal medication.
 Euthanasia generally means that the physician would act directly, for instance by giving a lethal injection, to end the patient’s life.